Title IX (Sexual Assault, Harassment and Misconduct)

 If the University determines that it cannot maintain a Complainant’s confidentiality, the University will inform the Complainant prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University’s response to the report of sexual assault, sexual harassment or other sexual misconduct.

 Whether a report is confidential or not, when a Complainant reports an incident of sexual assault, sexual harassment or other sexual misconduct, the University will remain ever mindful of the well-being of the Complainant and protect the Complainant from retaliation.
 The University will also support the Complainant and take any needed action to protect and assist him or her consistent with the Complainant’s wishes.
 A variety of interim measures are available to the Complainant as outlined in Appendix B (including emotional support, adjustment to housing or class schedule, etc.).
-Associate Dean of Students and Retention is available to assist the Complainant in determining what measures are helpful or needed for the Complainant and will manage the implementation of such interim measures.
+Dean of Students or his/her designee is available to assist the Complainant in determining what measures are helpful or needed for the Complainant and will manage the implementation of such interim measures.

 Finally, the University is committed to a safe environment for all students and employees and to addressing issues of sexual assault, sexual harassment or other sexual misconduct.
 Reports of such misconduct, whether or not confidential, provide the University with the opportunity to consider broader remedial action including increased monitoring of campus locations, additional education and prevention efforts, and climate assessments.